Restless Legs Syndrome: Causes and how to manage it

 How lifestyle can help RLS

-There are some lifestyle changes you can make that may help with managing the symptoms of restless leg syndrome:
+There are some lifestyle changes you can also make to help with managing the symptoms of restless leg syndrome.

 Try to keep active during the day and avoid sitting for long periods.
 If you work at a desk most of the day, have regular breaks where you move and stretch your legs.
-A walk in the evening and daily stretching will also be helpful.
+A walk in the evening and daily stretching will also help.

 Establish a good sleep routine

 Stick to a regular bedtime routine at night and try to get out of bed at the same time each day.
-A warm bath before bed or some relaxing yoga moves may be helpful.
+A warm bath before bed or some relaxing yoga moves can also help relax your muscles.

 Avoid smoking and alcohol

-If you can't cut them out completely try to avoid these for several hours before going to bed.
+If you can't cut them out completely try to avoid alcohol or smoking for several hours before going to bed.

 Discover our range of vegan vitamins and supplements